hack-technicolor/hack-technicolor/docs/Recovery.md

     - The `userfs` or `rootfs_data` jffs2 filesystem is full.

 1. Make sure the Gateway is turned on and completely booted.
-2. Login to the CLI.
-(RTFD is also available in restricted shell if needed)
+2. Login to the CLI (RTFD is also available in restricted shell if needed).
 3. Run `rtfd`
 4. The Gateway will delete all customized data for the booted bank.
 You will need to reroot.